Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Introduction

 \section{Introduction}

-Quantum field theory on de Sitter space-time was intensively studied.
-The reason for this special attention is due to the fact that de Sitter space is the unique maximally symmetric curved space-time.
-It enjoys the same degree of symmetry as Minkowski space (ten Killing vectors).
-Even with this facilities the presence of curvature and non-trivial global properties, introduce new problems related to the quantization of fields on de Sitter space.
-Also it turned out that the de Sitter metric played a central role in the inflationary cosmological scenario.
-These reasons explain the enormous amount of literature on de Sitter quantum field theory.

-The quantum scalar field is studied in problems concerning quantum effects in presence of gravitation and cosmology.
+The quantum scalar field is studied in problems concerning quantum effects in the presence of gravitation and cosmology.
 Of a special interest in cosmology is the de Sitter expanding universe carrying scalar fields variously coupled with gravitation.
-In the quantum theory a special role is played by the free fields (minimally coupled with gravitation) because with their help we can calculate scattering amplitudes using perturbation methods.
-In our opinion the calculations of scattering processes must be the principal goal of the quantum field theory in the curved space.
-This implies a theory of scattering on curved spacetime which must be obtained using analogue methods as in flat space case.
+In the quantum theory a special role is played by the free fields (minimally coupled to gravitation) because with their help we can calculate scattering amplitudes using perturbation methods.